First things first,

 At first glance,

 I present as a relatively young adult cis-het woman, who is of Asian descent and height.
-I present as able-bodied.

 I present as average/mid-sized to the general American population, and currently would be deemed “too fat” to older Asian elders who do not know how else to commune.